Page last updated: 14 May 2026

 Mortgage advice

-A mortgage adviser is a go-between who deals with banks or other lenders to arrange a home loan for you.
+A mortgage adviser gives financial advice about home loans and other lending products.
+A mortgage adviser typically deals with banks or other lenders to find a suitable home loan for you.
 A mortgage adviser works with you to:

 • Understand your needs and budget.